microsoft/BotFramework-WebChat/HOOKS.md

 React Hooks will make your code cleaner and shorter, and also greatly improve readability.

 Web Chat expose our APIs through React Hooks.
 This API surface enables us to freely move stuff behind the scene, introduce new APIs, and a safe way to deprecate APIs.
-It will also make us easier to shuffle work between our internal Redux store and React Context.
+It will also make it easier to shuffle work between our internal Redux store and React Context.

 ## Two types of hooks